 Partnerships are unincorporated businesses with two or more owners.
-Group practices of physicians sometimes were set up using this form.
+Group practices of physicians sometimes were set up with this form.
 There are now a wide variety of partnership forms.
 They are easy to form, are subject to few government regulations, and are not subject to double taxation.
-On the downside, partnerships have unlimited liability, are difficult to dissolve, and create potential for conflict among the partners.
+On the down side, partnerships have unlimited liability, are difficult to dissolve, and create potential for conflict among the partners.

-In a limited partnership there is at least one general partner who has unlimited liability for the LP's debts and obligations.
-LPs offer limited liability to the limited partners along with tax flow-through treatment.
-The disadvantage to LPs is that they require a general partner who remains fully liable for the LP's debts and obligations.
+In a limited partnership there is at least one general partner who has unlimited liability for the partnership's debts and obligations.
+Limited partnerships offer limited liability to the limited partners along with tax flow-through treatment.
+The disadvantage to limited partnerships is that they require a general partner who remains fully liable for their debts and obligations.

-A limited liability company (LLC), also called a limited liability partnership (LLP), is a business entity that combines the tax flow-through treatment characteristics of a partnership (i.e., no double taxation) with the liability protection of a corporation.
-In an LLC, the liability of the general partner is limited.
-LLCs are flexible in the sense that they permit owners to structure allocations of income and losses any way they desire, so long as the partnership tax allocation rules are followed.
+A limited liability company, also called a limited liability partnership, is a business entity that combines the tax flow-through treatment characteristics of a partnership (i.e., no double taxation) with the liability protection of a corporation.
+In a limited liability company, the liability of the general partner is limited.
+Limited liability companies are flexible in the sense that they permit owners to structure allocations of income and losses any way they desire, as long as the partnership tax allocation rules are followed.

-Governmental Health Care Organizations
+Governmental Healthcare Organizations